-Internship opportunities are now available for Winter 2013 with CALYX, Inc. With a CALYX internship, you will gain hands on experience with all aspects of small press publishing while working in a supportive and collaborative learning environment.
-The following internship positions are now available:
+Internship opportunities are available throughout the year for both students and those looking to explore the world of publishing.
+With a CALYX internship, you will gain hands on experience with all aspects of small press publishing while working in a supportive and collaborative learning environment.

 Application: Please a email resume with references and a cover letter explaining your interest in working for CALYX to email@example.com

 Interns are asked to work 10-15 hours per week with flexible scheduling.
 College or graduate credit may be available for those who qualify.

 Summer 2011 interns Mara Pottersmith, Marissa Dubay, and Paige O'Rourke